reepay/reepay-woocommerce-subscriptions/readme.txt

 3. For correct plugin operation install and activate Billwerk+ Pay for WooCommerce.
 API keys for both plugins should be the same.

 == Changelog ==
+v 1.2.14.1 -
+- [Fix] - Warning message in the WooCommerce Blocks.

 v 1.2.14 -
 - [Fix] - Support for WordPress posts storage (legacy) as WooCommerce Order data storage setting.